Plumeria v7.2.4

 Conclusion

-v7.2.4 is an ambitious update that concludes with "eliminating the library code" as the result of pursuing CSS-in-JS performance to the extreme.
+v7.2.4 is an ambitious update that concludes with "eliminating the library function code" as the result of pursuing CSS-in-JS performance to the extreme.

 - Runtime: No concept